frzng/syslinavinici.cz/en_GB/_md_pages/for-winemakers.md

 1. Can prove occurrence of sousliks living within the vineyard for the given grape year
 2. The vineyard is maintained in a way that is both souslik and environmentally friendly.

 Specifically, the minimum requirements for this are:

-\- At least every second row of the vineyard is grassed and
+* At least every second row of the vineyard is grassed and

-\- The viticulturist tolerates the sousliks and does not use pesticides such as rodenticides
+* The viticulturist does not endangered the sousliks through the use of pesticides such as rodenticides

-[Here](/souslik-stamp/our-wineries) you can find a list of vineyards where sousliks have been confirmed and the award has been given.
+[Here](/souslik-stamp/our-wineries) you can find a list of vineyards which have been awarded this special mark.

-If you would like to obtain the _Sysli na Vinci_ trademark and display the stickers on your bottles, at your cellar and provide information leaflets to display and distribute to members of the public, please [get in contact](/about-us/contacts).
-You can also discuss reporting sightings of sousliks as well.
+If you would like to obtain the _Sysli na Vinci_ trademark and display the stickers on your bottles, at your cellar and provide information leaflets for visitors to your wine cellars, please [get in contact](/about-us/contacts).